Enhanced-FQL($\lambda$), an Efficient and Interpretable RL with novel Fuzzy Eligibility Traces and Segmented Experience Replay: SIMULATION RESULTS

-The comparison study validates the effectiveness of integrating fuzzy eligibility traces and segment-based experience replay into FQL--FBE.
-Three key observations emerge from our analysis:
+The comparison study supports the effectiveness of integrating fuzzy eligibility traces and segment-based experience replay into FQL--FBE.
+Three observations are particularly relevant.

-First, the multi-step credit assignment through fuzzy eligibility traces ($\lambda = 0.8$) significantly accelerated learning compared to one-step methods, reducing the sample requirements for convergence by approximately 35\% compared to n-step FQL.
-This demonstrates the importance of temporal credit propagation in continuous control tasks.
+First, the multi-step credit assignment provided by fuzzy eligibility traces ($\lambda = 0.8$) accelerated learning relative to the one-step fuzzy baseline, reducing the sample requirement for convergence by approximately 35\% compared to $n$-step FQL.

-Second, the segment-based experience replay mechanism effectively decorrelated training samples while maintaining temporal consistency, resulting in the lowest variance among all evaluated methods.
-This stability is particularly valuable for real-world applications where training data may be limited or expensive to acquire.
+Second, the segment-based experience replay mechanism effectively decorrelated training samples while maintaining temporal consistency, resulting in the lowest variance.
+This stability is particularly valuable where training data may be limited or expensive to acquire.

-Third, while DDPG achieved respectable performance, Enhanced-FQL($\lambda$) provided a favorable trade-off between performance and computational efficiency.
-The fuzzy rule base required a few learnable parameters compared to thousands in neural network approaches, making it particularly suitable for resource-constrained embedded systems.
+Third, the comparison with DDPG indicates that the proposed method can remain competitive on this benchmark while preserving an interpretable rule-based representation.

-The inherent interpretability of the fuzzy rule base also allows for direct inspection of the learned control strategy, providing valuable insights into the decision--making process---a critical advantage in safety--sensitive applications where neural networks remain black boxes.
+The fuzzy rule base also permits direct inspection of the learned control structure, which is a practical advantage when interpretability is important.

-Figure~\ref{fig:numerical_results} compares the speed of reaching a target performance (return = -200).
-Enhanced-FQL($\lambda$) achieves this with far fewer episodes, demonstrating its superior sample efficiency.
+Figure~\ref{fig:numerical_results} compares the speed of reaching a target performance threshold (return = -200).
+Enhanced-FQL($\lambda$) reaches this threshold in fewer episodes than the fuzzy baselines and earlier than the tested DDPG configuration on this benchmark.